EdgarDegas/DSBridge-Swift/README.md

     func localMethod()
 }
 ```
-Add `unexposed` annotation to any function you don't want to expose, .
+Mark your interface `@Exposed` and that's it.
+Add `@unexposed` annotation to any function you don't want to expose.

-You can also declare your it with a struct.
+If you don't need to declare it as a class, why not use a struct?
 Or, even further, an enum!
 ```swift
 @Exposed
 enum EnumInterface {